Gui-Yom/graphql-dsl/README.md

     input<Input>()

-    // Define an interface backed by a kotlin interface / abstract class / sealed class inter<Node> {
+    // Define an interface backed by a kotlin interface / abstract class / sealed class !"This describes my Node interface"
+    inter<Node> {
         derive()

+        // Additional fields will be implemented by default on implementing types !"Description on a field too !"
+        field("parent") { ->
+            MyId("Node:" + id.inner)
         }
+    }

-    // Define a type backed by a kotlin class type<Foo> {
+    // Define a type backed by a kotlin class
-        // Explicitly register that type to extend the given interface
-        // Warning : you must manually include the fields required by the interface or use derive()
-        // Warning : will probably change since not very ergonomic inter<Node>()
+    !"""
+        This is a cool looking multiline description No need to call .trimIndent()
+    """
+    type<Foo> {

-        // Register fields on this type
+        // TODO specifying interface on a type should automatically declare appropriate fields inter<Node>()

-        // Can be a class property
+        // Can be a property
-        field(Foo::id)
+        include(Foo::id)
         // Can be a member function
-        field(Foo::dec)
+        include(Foo::dec)
+        include(Foo::field)
-        // Can be a custom field
+        // Can be a custom function
-        // Note the special argument here, it won't be included in the schema field("inc") { it: DataFetchingEnvironment ->
+        field("inc") { _: DataFetchingEnvironment ->
             field + 1
         }
     }